FAIRChemistry/FAIRFlow/specifications/datamodel_b07_tc.md

   - Type: GenericAttibute[]
   - Description: a generic attribute as defined by DEXPI.
 - connections
-  - Type: Component[]
+  - Type: string[]
-  - Description: other component this component is connected to via pipes, wires or similar.
+  - Description: id of other component this component is connected to via pipes, wires or similar.

 ###  GenericAttibute